twr143/cluster-sharding/README.md

 Cluster-sharding "BlogApp" lab based on a Lightbend [tutorial](https://github.com/typesafehub/activator-akka-cluster-sharding-scala/blob/master/tutorial/index.html)
 =====================================

+This is the reworked version of the Akka sharded persistent actors example provided by Lightbend.
+- The chosen plugin for persistent storage is by [Dennis Vriend](https://github.com/dnvriend/akka-persistence-jdbc).
+- The database chosen is Postgres.
+- Post representation has been transformed from the persistent actor to FSM
-This is an elaborated example of Akka sharded persistent actors with Postgres-based storage.
-Kryo serialization is used for serializing commands and events.
-Also "query" sql views are populated (**es_** tables).
+- Kryo serialization is used for serializing commands and events.
+- The "Query" sql view is populated: **es_post** table.

-## Business logic
+## "Business logic"
 There are the two bots generating events.
-First one, **PostCreatorBot**, creates, edits and publishes the post for each author.
+The first one, **PostCreatorBot**, creates, edits and publishes the post for each author.
 The second one, **ChiefEditorBot**, removes 5 oldest posts for each author.
 Both bots act periodically in a self-scheduled manner.
 ## Installation and run

 1. Create a Postgres database schema and configure the datasource in **\src\main\resources\postgres-application.conf**